Adversarial Bandits with Knapsacks: Open Questions and Follow-Up Work

 We use essentially the same algorithm, \MainALG, to solve both stochastic and adversarial version of bandits with knapsacks.
-Yet, we use it with different parameter $T_0$ and a slightly different definition of the outcome matrices.
-Indeed, recall that in the stochastic setting there a `dummy resource' with strictly positive consumption for all arms, whereas in the adversarial version the null arm must have zero consumption for all resources.
-Can we solve both versions with \emph{exactly} the same algorithm?
+Yet, we use it with different parameter $T_0$ (randomly guessed in the adversarial version) and a slightly different definition of the outcome matrices. \footnote{Recall that in the stochastic setting there a `dummy resource' with strictly positive consumption for all arms, whereas in the adversarial version the null arm must have zero consumption for all resources.} Can we solve both versions with \emph{exactly} the same algorithm?
 One concrete goal would be to achieve $O(\log T)$ competitive ratio in the adversarial version, and $o(T)$ regret for the stochastic version in the regime $\min(B,\OPTFD)\geq \Omega(T)$.
 A similar ``best of both worlds" result has been obtained for bandits without budget/supply constraints: one algorithm that achieves optimal regret rates for both adversarial bandits and stochastic bandits, without knowing which environment it is in \citep{BestofBoth-colt12,BestofBoth-icml14,Auer-colt16}.
-Further developments focused on mostly stochastic environments with a small amount of adversarial behavior \citep{BestofBoth-icml14,Seldin-colt17,Thodoris-stoc18,Haipeng-colt18}; similar questions are relevant to BwK as well, once the basic ``best-of-both-worlds" question is resolved.
+Further developments focused on mostly stochastic environments with a small amount of adversarial behavior \citep{BestofBoth-icml14,Seldin-colt17,Thodoris-stoc18,Haipeng-colt18}; similar questions are relevant to BwK as well.

 \OMIT{ Two more extensions would follow from plausible advances in other areas of multi-armed bandits.
 First, consider the contextual version of BwK (cBwK), as defined in Section~\ref{sec:ext-CB}.
 Our framework yields algorithms and regret bounds for cBwK, by using a suitable ``primal algorithm" in \MainALG.
 Namely, we need an algorithm for adversarial contextual bandits (see Figure~\ref{prob:CB-adv} on page \pageref{prob:CB-adv}), with high-probability regret bounds.
 We use one such algorithm to derive Corollary~\ref{cor:CB}, but it is computationally inefficient.
 Computationally efficient (more specifically, oracle-efficient) algorithms for adversarial contextual bandits exist \cite{Syrgkanis-AdvCB-icml16,Rakhlin-AdvCB-icml16,Syrgkanis-AdvCB-nips16}, but only with expected regret bounds.
 Extending these results to high-probability regret bounds would imply oracle-efficient algorithms for cBwK.
 Second, consider BwK problems with large action-dependent reward ranges, \eg the dynamic pricing problem with price range $[0, p_{\max}]$.
 (In this problem, actions are prices, and each price $p$ yields reward $0$ or $p$.)
 The current results, both ours and in the prior work on \StochasticBwK, give regret terms that are proportional to $p_{\max}$.
 A recent advance in multi-armed bandits replaces this dependence on $p_{\max}$ with a similar dependence on $p^*$, the best price \cite{MultiScaleMAB-ec17}.
 We could use the algorithm from \cite{MultiScaleMAB-ec17} as the primal algorithm in \MainALG, and obtain (with a little extra work) a similar improvement for BwK, if the regret bounds \cite{MultiScaleMAB-ec17} were extended from expected regret to high-probability regret. }